efisolfi/Hise_Synth_featuresv1/README.md

 3. I would like to add a page for macros to automate certain parameters.

-4. I would like an arpeggiator.
+4. I would like a tab for an arpeggiator.

 5. I would like to add a xy pad automatable matrices.

 Feedback is greatly appreciated.
 Thanks.

 Source files available upon request for educational purposes.

+VST 2.
+Demo.
+Put the folder in your vst2folder and fire up your daw of preference.
+Scan for the plugin and fire up and instance of the demo synth.